hajami0802/Minu/README.md

-# Medical Image Analysis Framework: Minu
+# Minu: 6 deep learning models for Medical Image Analysis to predict future risk of lung cancer over several subsequent years.

-A comprehensive framework for medical image analysis, focusing on feature extraction and data processing for lung cancer risk prediction from CT scans.
+A comprehensive framework for medical image analysis, focusing on feature extraction and data processing for lung cancer risk prediction from LDCT scans.
+Sybil is used as pure feature extrator.
+The preprocessing.py is identical and compatible to Sybil preprocessing pipeline, now is ready to be used for any external LDCT sets as well as NLST dataset.

 ## Project Overview